CodigoDelSurUY/CodigoDelSurSDK-for-iOS/README.md

 ###Using Cocoapods

-1) Add our private pods repo.
-Run the following in a `Terminal` window:
+1) Add our private pods repo by running the following in a `Terminal` window:

 ```
 pod repo add CodigoDelSurSDK https://github.com/codigodelsur/CodigoDelSur-Specs.git